Ion Agârbiceanu: Legacy

 Agârbiceanu's novelistic style had few disciples—though, according to Pecican, his early stories may have provided a template for the "bitter prose" of Pavel Dan, especially the Urcan Bătrânul pieces.
 Other critics note that he was a prime inspiration on the more successful interwar novelist Liviu Rebreanu.
 According to Mircea Zaciu, this list should cover Pavel Dan and Ion Vlasiu, with Rebreanu as more of a contemporary; he also identifies Agârbiceanu's "protective shadow" in the work of communist-era novelists such as Titus Popovici and Vasile Rebreanu.
 Cultural journalist Ion Vinea similarly described Popovici as a "direct descendant" of Agârbiceanu.

 Under communism, Agârbiceanu's lay work began to be fully recovered only in the late 1960s.
 An important effort in this process was undertaken by Zaciu himself, who had begun a critical re-evaluation as early as 1955, with a short monograph that took up George Călinescu's observation whereby Agârbiceanu was not a moralizer but an artistic narrator of moral situations.
 Zaciu went further, seeking to detach the Sămănătorist label and place him within the framework of ethical Transylvanian prose.
 Agârbiceanu's work as presented in literature textbooks sampled two short stories, one of which was Fefeleaga.
 His other work, re-edited and amplified in 1964 and 1972, revived interest in the writer by precisely cataloguing his corpus and opening new directions for its critical analysis.

 The recovery was limited: according to Voncu, the arrival of national communism left critics unsure about whether to reintroduce Agârbiceanu's "uncompromising vision of rural life" into the literary canon.
 An interview with Agârbiceanu, taken by Dumitru Caracostea in 1932 or 1933, was republished in 1971 by Iordan Datcu, but entire portions were cut out, making it hard to understand Agârbiceanu's intended meaning.
 In 1968, Dumitru Stan Petruțiu and Nicolae Pîrvu completed a stage version of Stana, which was produced at Sibiu National Theater.
 Not long thereafter, the film-directing team of Dan Pița and Mircea Veroiu found that Agârbiceanu's short stories supplied ideal material for their interest in formal experimentation, leading to two films, each based on a pair of his stories: Nunta de piatră (1972) and Duhul aurului (1974).
 In September 1982, Agârbiceanu's centennial was celebrated with "unusual fastidiousness".
-Six years later, Nicolae Mărgineanu and Ion Brad also filmed their version of Arhanghelii, as Flames over Treasures.
+The 1983 film Return from Hell, directed by Nicolae Mărgineanu, was very loosely based on Agârbiceanu's story Jandarmul.
+Five years later, Mărgineanu and Ion Brad also filmed their version of Arhanghelii, as Flames over Treasures.